IUCN's views on the preparation, scope and content of the post-2020 global biodiversity framework

 Despite the commitments made by governments in 2010 to take effective and urgent action to halt the loss of biodiversity to ensure resilient ecosystems by 2020, much remains to be done still.

-With 18 months to go until the adoption of the follow-up to the Strategic Plan for Biodiversity 2011-2020, in addition to the regular intersessional meetings and negotiating sessions, many more events will take place which will help shape the final outcome document, including IUCN's World Conservation Congress in June 2020.
+In addition to this event and the regular intersessional meetings and negotiating sessions, many more events will take place which will help shape the final global biodiversity framework, including IUCN's World Conservation Congress in 2021.

 A detailed timeline of events and milestones in the process provides more information and useful links.